 Fluconazole is a moderate CYP2C9 and CYP3A4 inhibitor.
 Fluconazole is also a strong inhibitor of CYP2C19.
-Diflucan treated patients who are concomitantly treated with medicinal products with a narrow therapeutic window metabolised through CYP2C9, CYP2C19 and CYP3A4, should be monitored (see section 4.5).
+Diflucan treated patients who are concomitantly treated with medicinal products with a narrow therapeutic window metabolised through CYP2C9, CYP2C19 and CYP3A4, should be monitored (see section 4.5 Interaction with other medicinal products and other forms of interaction).